darzu/castle/readme.md

 ###Coding Task 1: Committing your first change!
 0. Open git bash
 0. Run `cd ~/castle`
-0. Run `subl readme.md`
+0. Run `subl .`
-0. This should open this readme file in sublime!
-Scroll down until you see source text for this checklist:
+0. This should open sublime!
+Find the "readme.md" file in the sidebar on the left.
+Then scroll down until you see source text for this checklist:
 - [x] Daryl has done his first commit!
 - [ ] Josh has done his first commit!
 - [ ] Kyle has done his first commit!